-- .3 Oxygen concentrators are an alternative source of oxygen supply.
-Conduct a full cost benefit analysis when considering the use of oxygen concentrators. - .4 Central Nitrous Oxide System - .1 Base nitrous oxide storage capacity on one half a cylinder per bank per anaesthetizing location, with a minimum installation of two bottles.
+.3 Oxygen concentrators are an alternative source of oxygen supply.
+Conduct a full cost benefit analysis when considering the use of oxygen concentrators.
+Installation shall comply with CAN/CSA-Z305.6 Medical Oxygen Concentrator Supply System.

+.4 Central Nitrous Oxide System

+.1 Base nitrous oxide storage capacity on one half a cylinder per bank per anaesthetizing location, with a minimum installation of two bottles.

-- .5 Central Nitrogen System - .1 Base nitrogen storage capacity on one cylinder per bank for each operating room or workroom requiring nitrogen. - .2 Bulk (liquid) nitrogen storage is required only in large facilities (e.g. 1000 bed or more).
-High pressure nitrogen cylinders will be used for other facilities.
+.5 Central Nitrogen System

+- .1 Base nitrogen storage capacity on one cylinder per bank for each operating room or workroom requiring nitrogen. - .2 Bulk (liquid) nitrogen storage is required only in large facilities.
+High pressure nitrogen cylinders or mini-bulk liquid cylinders will be used for other facilities.